-Usually, concession agreements are not entered into for a specific type of mineral, but for several minerals available in the concession area.
-If this is not the case, the concessionaire may request an amendment to the concession agreement in order to include such new mineral, however, this will be subject to approval by the competent authorities.
+In general, yes, to the extent that concession agreements are usually not entered into for a specific type of mineral, but for the minerals available in the concession area.
+If the contract is granted for a specific mineral, the mining of a new mineral may only be made pursuant to an amendment to the concession agreement, which would be subject to approval by the competent authorities.